Asana/bazels3cache/README.md

     report back `200 OK`.
 It will never let Bazel know that it was unable to upload the item to S3.

-### Automatic pause of S3 access
+## Automatic pause of S3 access

 Repeatedly attempting to access S3 while offline can be slow.
 So after `bazels3cache` has gotten back ten consecutive error messages from S3, it temporarily pauses all S3 access (for five minutes).
 During that time, only the local in-memory cache will be used.
 This pause will be transparent to Bazel.

-### Automatic termination
+## Automatic termination

-By default, after 30 minutes of inactivity, bazels3cache terminates.
+After 30 minutes of inactivity, bazels3cache terminates.

-### Configurable settings
+## Configuration

 `config.default.json` shows all configurable settings, including comments describing them, and their default values.
-You can override these defaults in a couple of ways:
+You can override these defaults in a couple of ways.
+The overrides are loaded in the order listed below -- for example, if you have both a `~/.config/bazels3cache/config.json` file and command-line arguments, then the command-line arguments win.

+1. A user-wide config file: `~/.config/bazels3cache/config.json`

+2. A config file specified with `--config`:

+        bazels3cache --config=myconfig.json

+    Your config file only needs to include the values you want to override.

-*   Command line arguments with the same names as the names from the config file, but with dots for nested elements.
-For example, For example, the config file includes this:
+3. Command line arguments with the same names as the names from the config file, but with dots for nested elements.
+For example, the config file includes this:

         {
             "cache": {